Financial Assistance Policy

 Confidentiality: Covenant staff will uphold the confidentiality and individual dignity of each patient.
 Covenant will meet all HIPAA requirements for handling personal health information.

-Board Approval and Review: This Policy has been adopted by the Board of Directors of Covenant Medical Center, Inc. and shall be reviewed by the Board of Directors on an annual Basis.
+Board Approval and Review: This policy has been adopted by the Board of Directors of Covenant Medical Center, Inc. (on July 22, 2013), and shall be reviewed by the Board of Directors on an annual Basis.

 Related Policies/Procedures: Discounting Patient Charges Policy

 Effective Date: 07/01/01, 03/2004, 01/2007, 12/2008, 04/2009, 09/2012, 07/2013, 08/2014, 08/2015